thisisthor/lectures/sessions/01/README.md

 ### Homework

-[Watch part 2 of the History of the web](https://www.youtube.com/watch?v=1CsPHKJWiw0) and be prepared to be quizzed tomorrow!
+[Watch part 2 of the History of the web](https://www.youtube.com/watch?v=1CsPHKJWiw0) and be prepared to be on Wednesday!